NZAVS joined forces with the Humane Society International (HSI) for the Be Cruelty-Free campaign.

 More than 500 cosmetics companies around the world are 100% cruelty free and do not support cosmetics testing on animals.
 Rovie, The Cruelty Free Shop.
 Living Nature and Elf are just a few of our favourites!
 Below are some of the products and companies that we promoted to our supporters.

 Eve Flynn, BCF supporter modelled:

 -Mineral foundation, blush (mere magic) and eye shadow (purple haze) by Ro-Vie Mineral Cosmetics

 -Vegan mineral pencil, vegan lip stix (Sunset) from the Cruelty-Free Shop

 -Cream eyeliner, eyebrow kit and lengthening and defining mascara by e.l.f.
 Cosmetics

-Sarah Mack, BCF supporter modeled the following Youngblood cosmetics, all of which are 100% cruelty free:
+Sarah Mack, BCF supporter modelled the following Youngblood cosmetics, all of which are 100% cruelty-free: